tnichols217/notes/CV.md

 - **Developed backend and frontend software** for identification services including UX design in Aurelia, backend implementation in C#, .NET, Azure functions, and SQL.
 - **Developed inventory management systems** for all equipment within several organization's physical and network environments
-- In depth knowledge with **Unifi** network management software to manage and maintain a private network
+- In depth knowledge of **Unifi** network management software to manage and maintain a private network

 ### Audio Visual Technician

 **Aug 2020 - Aug 2023 | Penang Bible Church | Georgetown, Penang, Malaysia**

 - **Custom designed an AV system** within the restrictions of a space, needs, and budget
-- **Developed preventative measures** to maintain audiovisual systems in order to reduce breakdowns or malfunctions
+- **Developed preventative measures** to maintain audiovisual systems to reduce breakdowns or malfunctions
-- Orchestrated **livestreams** and live audio processing for events
+- **Orchestrated livestreams** and live audio processing for events
 - **Constructed custom cables** for connecting components within an AV system

 ## Education